 We recommend that you also ask to see the qualifications of the master who will be operating the vessel.

-Certificate of Survey and and Certificate of Operation
+Certificate of survey (COS) and Certificate of operation (COO)

 It is an offence under the Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (Cth) to operate a commercial vessel, unless it has a valid COS and a COO.
 A certificate of survey that was in effect on 30 June 2012 is considered to be a COS and a COO under the Act.
 A COS and COO demonstrate that: